Biotech Gene Therapy Names Juno, Kite, And bluebird bio Still Have Room To Run

 Gene therapy may be defined as the introduction of genetic material into defective cells for a therapeutic purpose.
 While gene therapy holds great potential as an effective means for selective targeting and treatment of disease, the field has seen relatively slow progress in the development of effective clinical protocols.
 Although identifying genetic factors that cause a physiological defect is straightforward, successful targeted correction techniques are proving continually elusive.
 Hence, safe methods have been devised to do this (using several viral and no-viral vectors).
 Two main approaches have emerged – in-vivo modification and ex-vivo modification.
 Retrovirus, adenovirus, adeno-associated virus are suitable for gene therapeutic approaches; these are based on permanent expression of the therapeutic gene.
 Non-viral vectors are far less efficient than viral vectors, but they have advantages due to their low immunogenicity and large capacity for therapeutic DNA.

 Viral Vectors: These are virus-based vectors.
 Examples include retrovirus vector, adeno virus vector system, adeno associated virus vector, and herpes simplex virus.
 Extensive research is being conducted on the various viral vectors used in gene delivery.
-Non-viral Vectors: Examples of non-viral vector systems include pure DNA constructs, lipoplexes, DNA molecular conjugates, and human artificial chromosomes.
-Owing to the following advantages, non-viral vectors have gained significant importance in the past few years as they are less immune-toxic; there is risk-free repeat administration; and relative ease of large-scale production.
+Non-viral vectors: Examples of non-viral vector systems include pure DNA constructs, lipoplexes, DNA molecular conjugates, and human artificial chromosomes.
+Owing to the following advantages, non-viral vectors have gained significant importance in the past few years as they are less immune-toxic, there is risk-free repeat administration and relative ease of large-scale production.

 A major disadvantage is that the corrected gene needs to be unloaded into the target cell, and the vector has to be made to reach the required treatment site.